Ultra diffuse galaxy: Examples

 In 2018, the same authors reported the discovery that the ultra diffuse galaxy NGC 1052-DF2 (Note: NGC 1052-DF2 had previously been identified on photographic plates by Karachentsev et al. in 2000.) is dark matter-free, based on velocity measurements of its ~10 globular cluster system.
 They concluded that this may rule out some alternative gravity theories like modified Newtonian dynamics (MOND), unless one takes its external field effect into account.
 Detailed simulations in the framework of MOND confirm that NGC 1052-DF2 is quite consistent with theoretical expectations.

 In 2021, AGC 114905, an ultra-diffuse dwarf galaxy about 250 million light-years away, was reported to have almost no dark matter.
 However, this conclusion relies heavily on the galaxy having a moderate inclination of 32° between disc and sky planes, which is estimated from the somewhat oval appearance.
-Using detailed simulations of AGC 114905 in the alternative gravity theory known as Modified Newtonian Dynamics, it was shown that a disc galaxy with its properties can appear slightly oval even if viewed face-on due to disc self-gravity, in which case the rotation curve could be much higher and the galaxy could be quite consistent with theoretical expectations.
+Using detailed simulations of AGC 114905 in the alternative gravity theory known as Modified Newtonian Dynamics, it was shown that a disc galaxy with its properties can appear slightly oval even if viewed face-on due to disc self-gravity, in which case the rotation curve could be much lower and the galaxy could be quite consistent with theoretical expectations.
 An overestimated inclination is unlikely if galaxies are dominated by dark matter because then the disc is not self-gravitating, so it should be close to circular when viewed face-on.

+The first large-scale 2D velocity map of UDGs and LSBs was conducted in 2025 on the Hydra-1 cluster.
+The study found that UDGs tend to either not rotate or rotate slowly, with a change in velocity ~25-40 km/s.
+For five of those galaxies, they're believed to be rotationally supported, meaning they are only able to rotate about one axis and not rotate in other axes.
+From this study, two different rotational classes of the UDGs and LSBs in Hydra-1 were proposed (rotating and non-rotating).
+However, this breakthrough velocity data still doesn't narrow down the exact origins of the formation of UDGs and is still being debated.

+Another example of a UDG is the galaxy Zangetsu.
+It is a UDG that was discovered recently and seems to be unusually asymmetrical, meaning that it has a slightly elongated shape and that its morphological properties are not consistent across itself.
+Zangetsu appears to not belong to any galaxy cluster, making it an isolated galaxy.
+Because of measurements on its surface brightness, its light profile, its optical color, and its SED, Zangetsu is believed to be a quiescent galaxy as well.
+The discovery and observation of Zangetsu’s properties has proved to challenge the current theory of how UDGs form.